 shape and color preserved, no morphing

-If drift persists at lowest motion + shortest clip + sharpened reference, the model itself is the bottleneck.
-As of 2025-2026:
+If drift persists at lowest motion plus shortest clip plus sharpened reference plus subject-lock, the model is the bottleneck.
+As of June 2026:

 - Compare frame 1 and the last frame side-by-side.
 The subject should be recognizably the same.

-- Watch the clip at 25% speed.
-Any frame-to-frame jumps in face, color, or shape are drift.
+- Scrub the clip at 25% speed.
+Any frame-to-frame jump in face, color, or shape is residual drift.

-- Three clips generated at the same settings should all hold identity, not just one lucky output.
+- Generate three clips at the same settings.
+All three should hold identity, not just one lucky output.

-- A teammate seeing only the final clip (no reference) should be able to match it back to the reference image.
+- Show a teammate only the final clip (no reference).
+They should be able to match it back to the reference image.

 If it still fails

-- Reduce the clip to 2 seconds and re-run at the lowest motion setting.
-If 2s still drifts, the reference image itself is the problem.
+- Drop the clip to 2 seconds at the lowest motion setting.
+If 2s still drifts, the reference image itself is the problem (re-do Step 1).

-static shot, minimal motion, identity preservedand dial out all camera moves. - Use a different reference image of the same subject — sometimes a different angle or framing produces dramatically better coherence.
+static shot, minimal motion, identity preservedand remove every camera move. - Try a different reference photo of the same subject.
+A different angle or framing sometimes raises coherence dramatically.

 - Package the reference, prompt, motion settings, and the drifted clip before posting to community channels.